WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Enable All Quests for Single Player=0`
 0=disabled, 1=enabled;
 Adds QoL feature Enables All Quests in Single Player.
-Disables randomly selecting available each game quests and lets all quests present in one game.
+Disables randomly selecting available quests each game, and lets all quests be present in one game.
 You need to start a new game for the setting to take effect.